osmandapp/web/main/docs/user/map/tracks/index.md

 </Tabs>

 The *Configure Map* option enables you to quickly manage the display of all recently displayed tracks, allowing you to toggle visibility for a group of tracks.
 The track sorting follows the order configured in the *My Places → Tracks* tab.
-By long tap a track item, you can access the [Track Menu](../../personal/tracks/manage-tracks.md#track-menu).
-Additionally, in this menu, you can modify the appearance for multiple selected tracks simultaneously.
+You can access the [Track Menu](../../personal/tracks/manage-tracks.md#track-menu) by long-tapping a track item.
+Additionally, in this menu, you can modify the appearance of multiple selected tracks simultaneously.

 ### My Places